PCI Compliance: Comprehensive Guide to Protect Your Customers and Brand22 Min Well Spent

 A Service Provider is a business entity directly involved in the processing, storage, or transmission of cardholder data on behalf of another business.

-This also includes companies that provide services that control or impact the security of cardholder data (e.g. IT Support Guys).
+This also includes companies that provide services that control or impact the security of cardholder data (e.g. Next Perimeter).

 Service providers include companies that provide managed IT services, managed firewalls, intrusion detection software or services, and general security or infrastructure support for organizations that accept card payments.